Eve Andree Laramee

-Eve Andree Laramee is an installation artist whose works explores four primary themes: legacy of the atomic age, history of science, environment and ecology, social conditions.
+Eve Andree Laramee is an American installation artist whose works explores four primary themes: legacy of the atomic age, history of science, environment and ecology, social conditions.
 Her interdisciplinary artworks operate at the confluence of art and science.
-She is currently professor and chair of the Department of Art and Art History at Pace University.
 Laramee currently lives in Brooklyn, New York, and Santa Fe, New Mexico.
-She is also the founder and director of ART/MEDIA for a Nuclear Free Future.
+She is the founder and director of ART/MEDIA for a Nuclear Free Future.
+Laramee is Professor Emerita of Art at Pace University.

 Work summary

 Laramee's interest in the history and culture of science has resulted in collaborations with physicists, hydrologists, geologists, biogeographers, and ecologists since the 1980s.
 Laramee believes that, "by sharing innovations, art-and-science collaborations can energize action to initiate positive social change and promote awareness of environmental and health issues by directly involving communities, extending ways in which cultures imagine, create and understand."

 In her recent creative work, Laramee speculates on how human beings use and misuse the natural environment.
 Artworks that investigate the environmental and health impacts of atomic legacy sites track the invisible radioactive contamination, residues of the nuclear weapons complex and the nuclear energy industry.
 This multifaceted work cites uranium mining, milling, plutonium production that have resulted in the contamination of surface water, well water and deep aquifer water, soil and air pollution, social injustice, and the consequences upon forms of life.
 Her work on atomic legacy issues has been featured in the International Uranium Film Festival.
 Other forms of environmental degradation that she addresses are desertification, climate change, and dredging.

 The aspects of the history of science that she explores include alchemy, subjectivity in scientific research, such legendary figures as Charles Darwin and Johannes Kepler.
 The environmental/ecological issues that appear in her work include commodification of nature, the political and cultural history of the national parks in the US, and the correlation between human blood and ocean water.
 Social conditions that she addresses include the impact of radioactive waste and weapons testing upon indigenous peoples in the American West.